Molasses Raisin Bran Muffins

 Knives

-I have cheap knives and expensive knives, but I don’t love any of them.
+Brands: I have cheap knives and expensive knives, but I don’t love any of them.
 The key is to find a knife with a handle that feels comfortable, and then keep it sharp.
-I have a diamond steel I use on my knives, but when they get dull I take them in to be professionally sharpened someplace that uses a real sharpening stone, not some electric knife sharpener.

 Other sharp kitchen gadgets I own:

-- A mandoline.
+• A mandoline.
 I’ve always looked at mandolines with excitement and trepidation.
 I’ve read so many mixed reviews on Amazon I just didn’t know what to think.
-I received an Oxo mandoline as a present recently, however, and will write up a review when I get a chance.
+I received an Oxo mandoline as a wedding present, however, and will write up a review when I get a chance.

 Sharp electrical appliances: